junxit/us-congress-bills-110/metadata.md

 - 2007-11-09 — Placed on the House Calendar, Calendar No. 153.
 - 2007-11-09 — The House Committee on Rules reported an original measure, H. Rept.
 110-440, by Ms. Castor.
 - 2007-11-09 — The House Committee on Rules reported an original measure, H. Rept.
 110-440, by Ms. Castor.
+- 2007-11-14 — Considered as privileged matter. (consideration: CR H13867-13873)
+- 2007-11-14 — DEBATE - The House proceeded with one hour of debate on H. Res.
+813.
+- 2007-11-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-11-14 — On agreeing to the resolution Agreed to by voice vote. (text: CR H13867)
+- 2007-11-14 — On ordering the previous question Agreed to by the Yeas and Nays: 224 - 190 (Roll no. 1086). (consideration: CR H13872-13873)
+- 2007-11-14 — Passed/agreed to in House: On agreeing to the resolution Agreed to by voice vote.(text: CR H13867)